 Do I need a specific wallet to use NFTs?

 This all comes down to the network you choose to create your token on.
-Fortunately, nowadays, most wallets support Ethereum and Binance Smart Chain, so it shouldn't make too much difference.
+Fortunately, nowadays, most wallets support Ethereum and BNB Chain, so it shouldn't make too much difference.
 These blockchains are the two most commonly used for NFTs.

 What's most important here is to check the blockchain network your token is built on.
 If it's an Ethereum token, you will need an Ethereum supporting wallet.
 If it's on Tezos, you'll need a wallet that supports Tezos.